flodlan/Lab-Wiki/index.md

 The current wiki has been inspired by the work of some of our colleagues ([Anne Urai](https://anne-urai.github.io/lab_wiki/Practical.html), [Mariam Aly](https://osf.io/mdh87/wiki/Stimuli/), [Liad Mudrik](https://osf.io/5kfrc/wiki/home/), and [Steve Flemming](https://metacoglab.github.io/lab_wiki/)).
 Thank you for sharing your resources.
 This document is a work in progress.
 If you find important information missing, unclear, or outdated, please notify us or request an update!

-We hope you have a great time during your stay in the lab and that this respository results useful to you!
+We hope you have a great time during your stay in the lab and that this lab wiki is useful for you!

 #### The wiki is divided into the following sections: